• Skip to primary navigation

 • After it has chilled, press the baking paper in to the pastry and fill it with baking weights.

-Bake for 15 minutes with the baking weights in, after 15 minutes, remove the weights and bake the pōhā (pastry) for another 10 minutes until the pastry is golden.
+• After 15 minutes, remove the weights and bake the pōhā (pastry) for another 10 minutes until the pastry is golden.

 Leave to cool as you make the kahitete (custard).